Rahulkr204/meeteor/README.md

 ## Features

 ⌨️ `ctrl + shift + M` to fire Meeteor

-⑉ Change Account Id to create meeting from different profile 🔇 Toggle Mic and Video before joining meeting
+⑉ Change Account Id to create meeting from different profile

+🔇 Toggle Mic and Video before joining meeting

 📋 Meeting URL copied to clipboard

 ⚡️ Join meetings in 2 keystrokes

 This extension triggers a popup page.
 You simply click the extension icon in the top right or press `Ctrl+Shift+M` to toggle the page popup.

-To trigger the extension, simply click the extension icon.